 Conserve the 4-0-FOREST

-Conserve the 4-0-Forest is our call to Atlanta and a shoutout of our love of trees.
-Multiple projects are scheduled across the metro Atlanta area in a big weekend of forest restoration.
-Trees Atlanta and our volunteers work together in the 4-0-Forest to demonstrate the purpose and practical methods of removing invasive plant species that threaten the health of trees and our urban ecosystem.
+This is a call to action for our 4-0-Forest!
+Evoking Atlanta’s oldest area code (404), Conserve the 4-0-Forest is a hometown shoutout of our love of trees through community action and forest restoration.
+Trees Atlanta and our volunteers work together to demonstrate the purpose and practical methods of removing invasive plant species that threaten the health of trees and our urban ecosystem.

-Registering to be a part of Conserve the 4-0-Forest is an exciting start to put learning into practice.
+Volunteering at Conserve the 4-0-Forest is an exciting start to put learning into practice.
 Want to get a head start?
 Explore these virtual resources and upcoming classes.
+You don’t even have to wait until April: start right now at any of our weekly volunteer projects.

 Register to Volunteer